jorge2412/DataLake2/Data/Azure SQL Database/Session 2 - Hands On (Draft)/Azure SQL Database HOL.md

 - Access Azure SQL records from your apps
 - Filter and mask records based on user permissions

-This is just a beginning, as there’s a whole lot more you can do to leverage the power of Azure SQL.
-Start experimenting with other Azure SQL features, especially dynamic data masking and geo-replication, as well as creating stored procedures, user-defined functions, and identifying other ways you can enhance your data strategies through the integration of Azure SQL into your application ecosystems.
+This is just a beginning, as there’s a whole lot more you can do to leverage the power of Azure SQL Database.
+Start experimenting with other Azure SQL Database features, especially dynamic data masking and geo-replication, as well as creating stored procedures, user-defined functions, and identifying other ways you can enhance your data strategies through the integration of Azure SQL Database into your application ecosystems.

 ----